Fastcode/NUClear/docs/startup.rst

 - As the system is single threaded at this time, the order in which reactors are installed is significantly important.
-  **Any reactors which emit initialization data during construction should be installed AFTER any reactors/reactions which are triggered by that data.**  *Issues can occur if data is emitted under a :ref:`Scope::LOCAL` **BEFORE** the subscribing reactors/reactions have been installed.
+  **Any reactors which emit initialization data during construction should be installed AFTER any reactors/reactions which are triggered by that data.**  Issues can occur if data is emitted under a :ref:`Scope::LOCAL` **BEFORE** the subscribing reactors/reactions have been installed.
 Consider the case where Reactor1 emits initialization data, for which Reactor2 has an on<Trigger> request.
 The trigger cannot be bound for Reactor1's first emission because the callback associated with task creation did not exist at the time of data emission.
-As such, an associated task for Reactor2's on<Trigger> request cannot be made at this point*
+As such, an associated task for Reactor2's on<Trigger> request cannot be made at this point.

-  - **So is there a better way?**   Absolutely!
+  **So is there a better way?**   Absolutely!
 If a reactor needs to emit data during this phase, it is recommended to use :ref:`Scope::Initialise`.
-This will put a hold on the data emission, until the next step in the process :ref:`Initialise Scope Reactions`, ensuring that any reactions subscribed to the emission will run.
+This will put a hold on the data emission, until the next step in the process :ref:`Initialise Scope Tasks`, ensuring that any reactions subscribed to the emission will run.

-  - **Anything else?**  Emissions during the construction of reactors using :ref:`Scope::DIRECT`, :ref:`Scope::UDP` and :ref:`Scope::Network` will trigger any reactions (which have already been defined - before the data emission) and force any associated tasks to run inline.
+  **Anything else?**  Emissions during the construction of reactors using :ref:`Scope::DIRECT`, :ref:`Scope::UDP` and :ref:`Scope::Network` will trigger any reactions (which have already been defined - before the data emission) and force any associated tasks to run inline.

-  - **Feeling confused?** Its actually really simple.
+  **Feeling confused?** Its actually really simple.
 Checkout the :ref:`Emissions Scope Table` for clarity.

 - Most of the :ref:`On Statements` which run during a reactor's construction will setup the binding requests under which :ref:`Tasks` will be created.
 Any tasks created as a result of local data emission for these reactions will be queued, and will not run until the :ref:`Execution Phase (multithreaded)`.
 Note that this is the standard behaviour, and recommended practice.  **However, there are exceptions to this behaviour which developers will find useful.**
   For example:
   - on<Configuration>:  This is part of the `NUClear Roles system <https://github.com/Fastcode/NUClearRoles>`_ and can be used during a reactors constructor.
 This request will run immediately, as an in-line binding reaction.
   - on<fileWatcher>:  This is part of the `NUClear Roles system <https://github.com/Fastcode/NUClearRoles>`_ and can be used during a reactors constructor.
 This request will run immediately, as an in-line binding reaction.

 Start the PowerPlant
 --------------------